NEMA connector: NEMA 1

-There are some obsolete 1-15R or 1-20R (120 V, 15 or 20 A) receptacles which are mechanically able to accept 1-15P (120 V), 1-20P (120 V), 2-15P (240 V), or 2-20P (240 V) plugs.
+There are some obsolete 1-15R or 1-20R (120V, 15 or 20A) receptacles which are mechanically able to accept 1-15P (120V), 1-20P (120V), 2-15P (240V), or 2-20P (240V) plugs.
 These receptacles are typically found in older residential buildings and are not allowed to be installed under current NEC codes.
 In addition to the lack of grounding, these obsolete receptacles could allow a connected device to overheat and create a fire hazard if a device designed for the wrong voltage is connected.
 These problematic outlets are easily identifiable due to their lack of ground, along with both openings on the receptacle face being a sideways T-shaped opening that appear to be mirrored on the vertical center line of the face.
 Due to the potential danger of a voltage mismatch, whenever possible these receptacles should be replaced.
 Depending on local code, replacement with a "repair" approved non-grounded receptacle may be sufficient.

 The Japanese plug and socket with narrow insulating faces appear and work physically identical to NEMA 1-15, and such non-grounded receptacles are still common in Japan (though grounded 5-15R and 5-20R receptacles are slowly becoming more common).
 The Japanese system incorporates stricter dimensional requirements for the plug housing, different marking requirements, and mandatory testing and approval by METI or JIS.

 NEMA standards exist for 1-15P, 1-20P and 1-30P plugs, and the 1-15R receptacle.
 There are no 1-20R and 1-30R receptacles, because 1-20P and 1-30P can mate with a corresponding NEMA 5 receptacle.

 A non-polarized 1-15P plug has 2 identical blades.

 One blade is wider on a polarized 1-15P plug.